 The more gout builds up, the more harm it can do

 Uncontrolled gout can be painful and unpredictable and cause permanent damage to various parts of your body.
-Even after gout flares end, uric acid crystals caused by gout stay in your body, settle in your joints, and damage your bones.
+Even after gout flares end, uric acid crystals caused by gout can stay in your body, settle in your joints, and damage your bones.
 Uric acid crystals can also build up in vital organs like the kidneys.
-If you have gout and kidney disease, it’s important to take control of gout because uncontrolled gout can make kidney disease worse.
+If you have gout and kidney disease, it’s important to take control of gout.

 Click on the red dots below